-They state a SRM vision, which includes the adoption of technology, and they go on a crusade with their executive boards, stakeholders and suppliers to garner support.
-Their vision is supported by fact-based projected benefits of value, risk and innovation that can be achieved with steady changes in people, process and technology.
+They state an SRM vision, which includes the adoption of technology, and they go on a crusade with their executive boards, stakeholders, and suppliers to garner support.
+Their vision is supported by fact-based projected benefits of value, risk, and innovation that can be achieved with steady changes in people, process and technology.

 Most importantly, they see the large potential for shareholder value to be unlocked through a progressive SRM culture, and without technology to support it, they are keenly aware that their function will not be in a position create the competitive advantage through supplier relationships that their c-suite, stakeholders and shareholders demand of them.